aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-npoi/code-comparison-for-common-features-with-npoi/working-with-worksheets-in-npoi-and-aspose-cells/create-new-worksheet/_index.md

 ISheet sheet2 = wb.CreateSheet("Second Sheet");

-// Note that sheet name is Excel must not exceed 31 characters
+// Note that a sheet name in Excel must not exceed 31 characters

-// and must not contain any of the any of the following characters:
+// and must not contain any of the following characters:

 // 0x0000